 The Company's largest domestic dredging customer is the U.S. Army Corps of Engineers (the "Corps"), which has responsibility for federally funded projects related to navigation and flood control of U.S. waterways.
-In the first three months of 2020, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy were approximately 76% of dredging revenues, above the Company's prior three year average of 74%.
+In the first nine months of 2020, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy were approximately 81% of dredging revenues, above the Company's prior three year average of 74%.

 In December 2019, a novel strain of coronavirus (COVID-19) was reported to have surfaced in Wuhan, China.
-COVID-19 has since spread to over 170 countries and to every state in the United States.
+COVID-19 has since spread worldwide and to every state in the United States.
 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic and on March 13, 2020 the United States declared a national emergency in response to the coronavirus outbreak.
 This outbreak has severely impacted global economic activity and many countries and states in the United States have reacted by instituting quarantines, mandating school and business closures and limiting travel.

-On March 28, 2020, dredging was specifically listed in the U.S. Department of Homeland Security's "Advisory Memorandum on Identification of Essential Critical Infrastructure Workers During COVID-19 Response" which federally designates the Company as an essential business that can maintain operations during the ongoing pandemic.
-As mentioned above, the Company's largest domestic dredging customer is the Corps; the Corps oversees the majority of these critical infrastructure projects and, in this capacity, has continued to follow their bid schedule and prioritize all types of dredging including port maintenance and expansion and coastal protection projects that are necessary to avoid potential storm damage during the upcoming hurricane season.
-Despite the current uncertainty surrounding COVID-19, to date, the Corps is continuing to advertise new projects and the Company's project work is largely uninterrupted.
-Senior management regularly meets to update contingency plans and address the challenges related to maintaining operations in the evolving economic environment.
-The Company is also taking safety measures to mitigate the risk of infection to employees.
+On March 28, 2020, dredging was specifically listed in the U.S. Department of Homeland Security's "Advisory Memorandum on Identification of Essential Critical Infrastructure Workers During COVID-19 Response" which federally designates the Company as an essential business or "critical infrastructure" company that can maintain operations during the ongoing pandemic.
+As mentioned above, the Company's largest domestic dredging customer is the Corps; the Corps oversees the majority of these critical infrastructure projects and, in this capacity, has continued to follow their bid schedule and prioritize all types of dredging including port maintenance and expansion and coastal protection projects that are necessary to avoid potential storm damage during the current hurricane season.
+Despite the uncertainty surrounding COVID-19, to date, the Corps is continuing to advertise new projects and the Company's project work is largely uninterrupted.

+Senior management regularly meets to update contingency plans and address the challenges related to maintaining operations in this evolving economic environment.
+The Company's primary focus has been the health and safety of its employees.
+The Company has implemented new paid leave policies and additional sanitary and safety measures to mitigate the risk of infection to employees.
 On vessels and job sites, the Company has instituted fewer employee shift changes and increased sanitary and social distancing measures.
-Since March, the Company's corporate employees have effectively transitioned to a remote working environment to follow recommended physical and social distancing guidelines, in order to reduce the risk of infection.
-The Company is not aware of any employees with confirmed COVID-19 diagnoses.
-The Company is continually evaluating the impact COVID-19 has on its business and operations.
-For more information, see "Item 1A.
-Risk Factors - A pandemic, epidemic or outbreak of an infectious disease in the markets in which we operate or that otherwise impacts our facilities or suppliers could adversely impact our business.
+Although we have had crew members on certain of our vessels contract COVID-19, such instances have not to date had a material impact on our business.
+Since March, the Company's corporate employees have effectively transitioned to a remote working environment and have discontinued non-essential travel to follow recommended physical and social distancing guidelines in order to reduce the risk of infection.
+The Company is following the protocols published by the U.S. Centers for Disease Control and Prevention, the World Health Organization and state and local governments.
+As the Company's employees, customers and communities are facing significant challenges, the Company cannot predict how COVID-19 will evolve or the impact it, or actions taken to contain it, will have on future results.
+As of September 30, 2020, the Company's business has not been significantly impacted by COVID-19, but the Company will be continually evaluating safety and operational contingency plans and the impact that this evolving environment has on the Company's business and operations.